NickelHub/Minecraft---Nick-s-Pack/modpack/Read_Me.txt

 			x ModNameTooltip
 			x Optifine
 			x SmoothFont
-	x Start server with 8GB+ of RAM
+	x Start server with at least 8GB+ of RAM